ChiTanGa/chi-tan-ga-core/README.md

 The file .app-env.docker.dev is used when running the core within docker composer

 ## Running all locally with docker
+The following command will start the chi-tan-ga-core and all dependent services:
 ```
 docker compose --env-file .env.docker-compose run -e APP_ENV_FILE=.app-env.docker.dev chi-tan-ga-core
 ```